ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 # Verbal Explanation
 ---

 Let's say you **sort all the people in the world by how many friends they have**.
 At the top of the list you have people with *tons* of friends and then at the bottom you have people who have very few friends.
 Which of these people are you more likely to have as friends?
-Well, its not the people at the bottom of the list because if they each have one friend then its really unlikely that *you* are that friend.
+Well, it’s not the people at the bottom of the list because if they each have one friend then it’s really unlikely that *you* are that friend.

 On the flip side, if you look around the top of the list, it's much more likely that you have one of these people as a friend.
 Why?
 Just because they have more friends in total and you have much better odds of being one of their friends than of someone at the bottom of the list.